linode/docs/docs/platform/how-to-build-your-infrastructure-using-Terraform-and-Linode.md

 ## Terraform Modules

 The idea behind any code-driven solution is to avoid repetitive blocks.
-Terraform uses a concept called *modules* to group common server requirement, configurations and provisioning.
+Terraform uses a concept called *modules* to group common server requirements and configurations.
 You can think of modules as an equivalent to *functions* in programming languages.
-Modules implementation can't be easier: as discussed before Terraform loads by default any file with the extension **.tf** into memory, what was not mentioned is that this feature applies to sub-folders as well.

 Take a look at the following file structure:

 ![Terraform Modules Tree](/docs/assets/terraform/terraform-modules-tree.jpg)

 There is a directory called `modules` containing the reusable code blocks in this case `appserver` and a `testing` directory containing the specific configuration to implement.
-Is a minimal layout but enough to highlight modules benefits.
+Is a minimal layout but enough to highlight benefits  modules.

 ### Basic Module structure

-Modules structure is totally flexible, you can use as many terraform files as needed to describe your infrastructure.
-As mentioned above this example will use the easier template possible, just one main configuration file describing the reusable code:
+Module structure is flexible, you can use as many terraform files as needed to describe your infrastructure.
+This example contains just one main configuration file describing the reusable code:

 {: .file}
 ~/go_projects/bin/modules/appserver/main.tf